gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 Ecological communities can be viewed as simply an assemblage of species.
 Such a view opens the perspective of predicting community composition from predictions of individual species, the aim of species distribution models (SDMs).
-Community-level modelling from SDMs is not an especially novel idea (Ferrier et al., 2002; Ferrier & Guisan, 2006), but it is increasingly relevant with the advent of large-scale, massive, and open data sources on species occurrences, often contributed by citizens, such as eBird and GBIF.
+Community-level modelling from SDMs is not an especially novel idea [@Ferrier2002ExtSta; @Ferrier2006SpaMod], but it is increasingly relevant with the advent of large-scale, massive, and open data sources on species occurrences, often contributed by citizens, such as eBird and GBIF.
 At their core, SDMs aim to predict the distribution of a species based on information about where the species was previously reported, matched with environmental data at those locations, and then make predictions at other (unsampled) locations based on their respective environmental conditions.
-Going from single-species SDMs to a whole community is not a trivial task -- many alternatives have been suggested, such as stacked species distribution models (SSDMs) (Ferrier & Guisan, 2006), spatially explicit species assemblage modelling (SESAM) (Guisan & Rahbek, 2011), joint species distribution models (JSDMs) (Pollock et al., 2014), and hierarchical modeling of species communities (HMSC) (Ovaskainen et al., 2017).
-Reasons behind these alternative methods vary, but there are some reasons to believe that even S-SDMs, in a sense the most simple and less community-specific method, provide reliable community predictions (Norberg et al., 2019; Zurell et al., 2020).
-Regardless of the method used, community-level analyses can be applied on the resulting community prediction (Ferrier & Guisan, 2006), something which has been lacking for measures other than species richness (Ferrier & Guisan, 2006).
-This is true for the framework of local contributions to beta diversity (LCBD) (Legendre & De Cáceres, 2013), measuring the uniqueness of communities, which to our knowledge has never been applied on SDM results.
+Going from single-species SDMs to a whole community is not a trivial task -- many alternatives have been suggested, such as stacked species distribution models (SSDMs) [@Ferrier2006SpaMod], spatially explicit species assemblage modelling (SESAM) [@Guisan2011SesNew], joint species distribution models (JSDMs) [@Pollock2014UndCoo], and hierarchical modeling of species communities (HMSC) [@Ovaskainen2017HowMak].
+Reasons behind these alternative methods vary, but there are some reasons to believe that even S-SDMs, in a sense the most simple and less community-specific method, provide reliable community predictions [@Norberg2019ComEva; @Zurell2020TesSpe].
+Regardless of the method used, community-level analyses can be applied on the resulting community prediction [@Ferrier2006SpaMod], something which has been lacking for measures other than species richness [@Ferrier2006SpaMod].
+This is true for the framework of local contributions to beta diversity (LCBD) [@Legendre2013BetDiv], measuring the uniqueness of communities, which to our knowledge has never been applied on SDM results.

 However, applying local contributions to beta diversity on SDM predictions raises the issue of calculating the uniqueness scores on much larger community